TalkBizAnywhere/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-quality | Accepted value range (1-3), documentation forthcoming price | Accepted value range (1-3), documentation forthcoming speed | Accepted value range (-1, 0, 1), documentation forthcoming
-location | The ID of the location where the job will take place, a list of accepted locations and their ids can be found [here](https://www.talkbusinessanywhere.com/api/v1/locations).
+quality | Accepted value range (1-3, as integer).
+Documentation forthcoming price | Accepted value range (1-3, as integer).
+Documentation forthcoming speed | Accepted value range (-1, 0, 1 as integer).
+Documentation forthcoming location | The ID of the location where the job will take place, a list of accepted locations and their ids can be found [here](https://www.talkbusinessanywhere.com/api/v1/locations).
 For on the phone interpretations and translations please use id **1374**. jobid | The ID of the job for internal use, any number accepted here. service_type | *"interpretation"* or *"translation"*